wavefrontHQ/docs/pages/doc/query_language_getting_started.md

 ## Videos

 Watch these videos to get you started.
-The videos use the v1 UI, but the basic workflow remains the same in the v2 UI.
+The videos were created between 2017 and 2021 and some of the information in them might have changed.
+They also use the v1 UI, but the basic workflow remains the same in the v2 UI.

 <table style="width: 100%;">
 <tbody>